 THE BERBIE, AN IMPOSING FORTRESS

-The palace of the bishops of Albi or Berbie palace (an Occitan word meaning bishop) is built on a naturally fortified site, overlooking the Tarn.
+The Palace of the Bishops of Albi or Berbie Palace (an Occitan word meaning bishop) was built on a naturally fortified site, overlooking the Tarn.
 Its military architecture affirms the power of the bishops against the consuls of the city.
 Over the centuries, the bishops transformed it into a leisure residence.
 Classified as a historic monument in 1862, it is one of the best preserved episcopal palaces in France.
-In the main courtyard, flanked by two towers, we now arrive at the entrance of the Toulouse-Lautrec museum.
-A visit to the palace is closely linked to the discovery of the Toulouse-Lautrec museum: vaulted medieval rooms, medieval pavements, painted ceilings, chapel, gardens, renaissance gallery, large salons ... take it all in.
+In the main courtyard, flanked by two towers, one now arrives at the entrance to the Toulouse-Lautrec Museum.
+A visit to the palace is closely linked to the discovery of the Toulouse-Lautrec Museum: vaulted medieval rooms, pavements from the Middle-Ages, painted ceilings, chapel, gardens, renaissance gallery, large salons ... all of these in one building!

 THE PALACE GARDENS, REMARKABLE GARDENS